 The investment objective for the securities lending program is to generate incremental income within a high quality investment program that safeguards the return of principal, maintains adequate daily liquidity, ensures diversification and tightly controls exposure to fluctuating interest rates.
 The program may be operated by a bank trustee or a third party lending agent.
-Marking to market shall be performed daily by the agent(s) and a minimum average of at least 102 percent for domestic, and 105 percent for Non-U.S. collateral shall be diligently maintained.
+Marking to market shall be performed daily by the agent(s) and a minimum average of at least 102% for domestic, and 105% for Non-U.S. collateral shall be diligently maintained.
 Securities lending reports shall be provided monthly by the agent(s) to staff.
-Staff will present a semi-annual summary report to Board of Trustees/Investment Committee. the fiduciary responsibilities of the Board of Trustees, as set forth in Chapter 742 of the ORC.
-For a complete description of the responsibilities, process, reporting requirements, etc., please see OP&F's Iran and Sudan Divestment Policy.
+Staff will present a semi-annual summary report to Board of Trustees/Investment Committee.